graded-cs-resources/IB-Computer-Science-Notes/unit0/traced_algorithms.md

 # All Algorithms We have Traced This year

-As we trace new algorithms in class, I will add them to this page as reference, with solutions.
+As we trace and construct new algorithms in class, I will add them to this page as reference, with solutions.

+When you are constructing an algorithm in pseudocode, it may help to use [this pseudocode simulator](http://ibcomp.fis.edu/pseudocode/pcode.html) made by IB CS teacher Dave Mulkey.
+It allows you to actually run pseudocode and see if it works!

 ## Unit 1